 We are contracted by the Ministry of Justice to provide a total package of services to deliver the sentence of a court.
 We believe this is enhanced by working with a variety of organisations committed to the same goal.
 Therefore, forging successful partnerships is a crucial element of our business.
-To find out more about our thinking, click on our partners' newsletter Intouch.

 We work with organisations from the public, private, community and voluntary sectors in order to ensure our delivery aligns with local and regional priorities in terms of reducing reoffending and maintaining public safety.
 This includes co-funding services with local statutory partnerships where they support these objectives, as well as participating in Criminal Justice Boards along with colleagues from local authorities, police and the National Probation Service (NPS).